civerjia/Proton-Bragg-Peak-Fit/README.md

 </p>

 ## 3D proton dose
-1D IDD is good enough for QA purpose, but for proton radiography, a analytic 3D dose distribution function could be usefull.
+1D IDD is good enough for energy verification, but for proton radiography and other QA purpose, a analytic 2D/3D dose distribution function could be usefull.
+In most case, double gauss model is accurate enough, I implemented multi-gauss model of two types, isotropic gaussian function($\sigma_x = \sigma_y$) and bivariate gaussian function.

-A typical 3D scenario, with range shifter, phantom and water tank(Detector).
+A typical 3D scenario,like Mevion S250i, with range shifter, phantom and water tank(Detector), the proton beam is constrained in a square field.

 <p align="center">
 <img src="./images/MLSIC3d_scenario.png" width="500" height="300">
 </p>

-A good 3D function is required to fit the 3D dose. the xy dose can be modeled by a 2D mixture gaussian model(for complicate cases), and z dose is modeled by bortfeld function(BF).
+A good 3D function is required to fit the 3D dose. the xy dose can be modeled by a 2D gaussian based model(Double Gaussian, Gauss-Levy, or Double Gauss-Lorentz Cauchy etc[3]), and z dose is modeled by Bortfeld function(BF).
+In fact, the sigma of gaussian funciton is depend on depth z and it can be calculate directly from the area under the 2D Gauss function(One Gauss model), but it becomes complicate in multi-Gauss function.
+For simplicity's sake, sigma of Gauss function are treated as independent variables, this simplified function can be described by:

 $$
 \begin{align}